Months-long investigation nets fentanyl and methamphetamine in Kelowna - Kelowna News

-Police in Kelowna have made an arrest in an investigation that started back in February.
+Police in Kelowna are announcing a significant drug bust after an investigation that started back in February.

 Investigators with the Kelowna RCMP's Proactive Enforcement Unit spotted an Acura TL making a number of short stops in Kelowna, according to a recent news release.